-Lulu Blundell, Linda Smith, Bill Henderson, Christine Adams, Kathrine Sadler, Ian Prior, Tina George, Christine Adams, Lisa Thompson, Elsie Murphy, Sioned Harper, Len Jackson, Eugene Fox, Ken & Cathy Ward, Benjamin Bates, Alice Whitehouse, Deacon Derek Wynne & Ryan Chilvers, who are sick
+Lulu Blundell, Linda Smith, Bill Henderson, Christine Adams, Kathrine Sadler, Ian Prior, Tina George, Lisa Thompson, Elsie Murphy, Sioned Harper, Len Jackson, Eugene Fox, Cath Ward, Benjamin Bates, Alice Whitehouse, Deacon Derek and Suzanne Wynne & Ryan Chilvers, who are sick.

 Please remember also in your prayers Esther Cooney’s sister, Kath Sadler, who has died recently.

 Her funeral is on February 18th at 12.30pm, reception of her body into Church Monday 17th February at 4pm.

 Jesus tells us in the Gospel this week that He has come not to abolish but to “fulfill” the Law of Moses and the teachings of the prophets.

 His Gospel reveals the deeper meaning and purpose of the Ten Commandments and the moral Law of the Old Testament.
 But His Gospel also transcends the Law.

 He demands a morality far greater than that accomplished by the most pious of Jews, the scribes and Pharisees.
 Outward observance of the Law is not enough.
 It is not enough that we do not murder, commit adultery, divorce, or lie.

 The law of the new covenant is a law that God writes on the heart.

 The heart is the seat of our motivations, the place from which our words and actions proceed.